 4.4.1.4 Posting Commitment/De-Commitment and External Transaction Scheduling Decisions

 Except as specifically noted in Section 4.4.2, 4.4.3 and 4.4.4 of this ISO Services Tariff, RTC will make all Resource commitment and de-commitment decisions.
 RTC will make all economic commitment/de-commitment decisions based upon available offers assuming Suppliers internal to the NYCA have a one-hour minimum run time; provided however, Real-Time Minimum Run Qualified Gas Turbines shall be assumed to have a two-hour minimum run time.
+For Behind-the-Meter Net Generation Resources, RTC will consider only those segments of the Resource’s Incremental Energy Bids above the forecasted Host Load and subject to the Injection Limit.

 RTC will produce advisory commitment information and advisory real-time prices.
 RTC will make decisions and post information in a series of fifteen-minute “runs” which are described below.